valkey-io/valkey-doc/topics/bloomfilters.md

 The bloom commands which involve adding items or checking the existence of items have a time complexity of O(n * k) where n is the number of hash functions used by the bloom filter and k is the number of elements being inserted.
 This means that both BF.ADD and BF.EXISTS are both O(n) as they only operate on one item.

 Since performance relies on the number of hash functions, choosing the correct capacity and expansion rate can be important.
 In case of scalable bloom filters, with every scale out, we increase the number of checks (using hash functions of each sub filter) performed during any add / exists operation.
-For this reason, it is recommended that users choose a capacity after evaluating the use case / workload to help avoid several scale outs and reduce the number of checks.
+For this reason, it is recommended that users choose a capacity after evaluating the use case / workload to avoid several scale outs and reduce the number of checks.

-There other bloom filter commands are O(1) time complexity: BF.CARD, BF.INFO, BF.RESERVE, and BF.INSERT (when no items are provided).
+The other bloom filter commands are O(1) time complexity: BF.CARD, BF.INFO, BF.RESERVE, and BF.INSERT (when no items are provided).

 ## Monitoring

-To check the overall bloom filter metrics not just for specific filters, you can use the following `info bf` or `info modules`.
+To check the server's overall bloom filter metrics, you can use the `INFO BF` or the `INFO MODULES` command.

-Example of `info bf` calls in different scenarios:
+Example of `INFO BF` calls in different scenarios:

 ```
-127.0.0.1:6379> info bf
+127.0.0.1:6379> INFO BF
 # bf_bloom_core_metrics
 bf_bloom_total_memory_bytes:0
 bf_bloom_num_objects:0